Where would we be without our mothers? Mothers keep the world on track. Mothers never stop caring. Mothers never stop giving.

 One of my favorite food-inspired paintings is the famous Holman Hunt painting of Jesus standing with a lantern and patiently knocking on a weed-covered, closed door.
 Holman Hunt’s inspiration for the painting came straight from Revelation 3:20: “Behold I am standing and knocking at your door.
 If you hear my voice and open the door, I will come in and we will eat together”.
 I was often puzzled why Jesus would want to eat with me, if I would open the door of my heart.
 One day I realized that all true love, all true relationship involves food.
 No wonder one of the highest act of worship involves bread and wine, eaten in remembrance of this wonderful relationship with Jesus.

-My late mother, like her mother before, is a true worshipper.
+My late mother, like her mother before, was a true worshipper.
 Her faith has been a great inspiration to me.
 Thank God for my mother inviting me to supper with Jesus, when I was wandering in the wilderness, lost and hungry.
 Thank you God for all my mother’s great meals year in and year out.
 I now see more than ever that every portion was prepared with heart-felt love.
 I am a better person today because of that unfailing love.

 Food is love!
 No wonder so many people around the world are discovering the meaning of love as they sit down for dinner at an Alpha course.
 Lovingly prepared by mothers and others, Alpha dinners are becoming the highlight of many people’s weeks.
 Through Alpha dinners, many mothers and others are discovering authentic, lasting community in a fragmented world.
 After my own mother attended an Alpha Course dinner, she couldn’t stop raving about it!